-In the majority of cases seen at the center, children were abused by someone identified as "other known person."
+Page 2 of 2 - In the majority of cases seen at the center, children were abused by someone identified as "other known person."
 In other words, not a biological family member.
 Last year, 28 cases were allegedly the result of abuse by a father, seven the result of alleged abuse by a mother.

 Most cases were from family friends, or non-blood relatives.

 "It's a dilemma," Beeson said.
 "We can look on a map and see known offenders, but we can't protect our kids from people we know. … You need to know who kids are with, be suspicious of others who try an get to know you to gain access to your kids.
 Does it sound paranoid?
 Yes, it does."